The certification process includes nine (9) steps:

-Those tourism suppliers that would like to be certified must first complete a self-evaluation form, available free of charge on the BTO website or it can be mailed following a request to the Botswana Tourism Orgaisation (BTO) Quality Assurance Department.
+Those tourism suppliers that would like to be certified must first complete a self-evaluation form, available free of charge on the Botswana Tourism Organisation (BTO) website or it can be mailed following a request to the BTO Quality Services Department.

-The self-evaluation form allows the applicant to evaluate if their tourism product attains the desired level to be certifi ed.
-After this self-assessment the tourism supplier can decide to proceed to Step two or to take additional time to improve the business operations before submitting the certification application.
+The self-evaluation form allows the applicant to understand if their tourism product meets the desired level to be certified.
+After self-assessment, the tourism supplier can proceed to Step 2 or to take additional time to improve the business operations before submitting the certification application.

 Step 2: Application for Green, Green+ or Ecotourism Certification

-After the self-evaluation is completed and the tourism supplier has decided to proceed with certification, an official request must be submitted to the BTO Quality Assurance Department.
-The request must be posted to the regional BTO office and include the following documents (all of which are available for download from the BTO website, or can be mailed following a request to the BTO Quality Assurance Department):
+After the self-evaluation is completed and the tourism supplier has decided to proceed with certification, an official request must be submitted to the BTO Quality Services Department.
+The request must be posted to the regional BTO office and include the following documents - available for download from the BTO website, or mailed on request to the BTO Quality Services Department:

-BTO records all the requests and starts the internal process by appointing an assessor and arranging for the site / tour evaluation.
-Site visits will be made when the applicant has clients on a tour in order to adequately assess their tourism product.
+BTO records all the requests and starts the internal process by appointing an assessor and arranging for an on-site evaluation.
+Site visits are made when the applicant has clients on-premises in order to adequately assess the quality of the tourism product.

-The onsite evaluation will be performed by BTO's assessors.
-Depending upon the size of the operation and tourism activities conducted, the evaluation will take place over the course of a full day, or may require more than a full day.
-The assessor will fill in the evaluation form (same as this standards form) based on:
+The onsite evaluation will be performed by BTO-appointed assessors.
+Depending upon the size of the operation and tourism activities conducted, the evaluation will take place over the course of a full-day or may require more than a full day.
+Assessor(s) will complete the evaluation form based, which includes the following components:

 The BTO assessor will collect the following materials:

-Step 5: Certification decision by the Quality Assurance Committee
+Step 5: Certification decision by the Quality Services Committee

-The Quality Assurance Committee will be provided with all the necessary forms from the assessors.
-They will analyse all the information provided by assessors and decide if the certifi cation will be awarded.
+The Quality Services Committee will be provided with all completed documentation and supporting information gathered by the assessors.
+They will analyse all the information provided and decide if certification will be awarded.
 Their decision will also include the level of certification.
 Where necessary a list of additional recommendations may also be included.

-Meetings are held at least twice annually.
-There is a two-year award period.
+Quality Service Committee Meetings are held at minimum twice annually, and certification is awarded for two-year periods.
 The applicant must apply for a renewal of their certification midway through year two with a formal request sent to the BTO.

 Step 6: Presentation of Certificates

-Based on the recommendation of the Quality Assurance Committee, the BTB issues the award to the applicant.
-The award comes in the form of a Certifi cate with the signature of the CEO of BTB and includes the time period for the right to use the Green, Green+ or Ecotourism logo.
+Based on the recommendation of the Quality Services Committee, BTO issues the award to the applicant.
+The award is presented as a certificate with the signature of the BTO Chief Executive Officer, and the validity period, along with the right to use the Green, Green+ or Ecotourism logo – as designated.

-During the last year of the certification, the awarded operation must re-launch the evaluation process including Steps 1 to 6.
-No extension of use of the certification logo will be authorized after the expiry date.
-Therefore the renewal and re-evaluation process must start at least six months in advance of the expiry date.
+During the last year of the certification, the awarded operation must re-launch the evaluation process, including Steps 1 to 6.
+No extension of use of the certification logo will be authorised after the expiry date.
+Therefore, the renewal and re-evaluation process must start at least six months prior to the expiry date.

 During the award period, the certified operation will be monitored to ensure that the operation complies with stipulated requirements.
-Following successful certification, a certified operation will be permitted to use the appropriate logo.
-This permission is granted for the duration of the certification.
+Following successful certification, a certified operation will be permitted to use the designated logo, granted for the duration of the certification.